avilishaj/programming-mastery/README.md

 - "noUnusedLocals": true, => Enable error reporting when local variables aren't read.
 - "noUnusedParameters": true, => Raise an error when a function parameter isn't read.
 - "noImplicitReturns": true, => Enable error reporting for codepaths that do not explicitly return in a function.
+- "allowUnreachableCode": false, => Disable error reporting for unreachable code.
+- "strictNullChecks": true, => When type checking, take into account 'null' and 'undefined'.

 ### Compiling :

 - Before Configuration : tsc app.ts
 - After Configuration : tsc

 ### Debugging :

 - Create a sourceMap by toggling the sourceMap option true in the configuration file
 - Use : "preLaunchTask" : "tsc: build - tsconfig.json",

 ### About :

 - Since TypeScript is a superset of JavaScript, it includes all the built-in types in JavaScript (eg number,string, boolean, object, etc) as well as additional types (eg any, unknown, never, enum, tuple, etc).
 - Dynamically typed languages like JavaScript Python the type of variables is dynamic and can change between numbers and strings
 - In TypeScript, we set the type of our variables by annotating them